- 1. TenderPro Meat Tenderizer Tool with Stainless Steel Needle Blades

 The Best Steak Tenderizer

 Tenderizing meat can be a great way to achieve juicy steaks and with a little bit of elbow grease, a manual tenderizer will do exactly that.
 Things like meat mallets and marinades can help to turn a tough cut of meat into a piece that is soft as butter.
+What basting brushes do to a turkey, tenderizers do with a steak.
 With each cut of meat being different, due to the collagen and muscle fibers present, tenderizing can break down and damage the fibers getting your meat ready to introduce to your best frying pan, oven, slow cooker, or barbeque for cooking to you and your guests' liking.

 Whilst you probably know already the advantages of tenderizing even tougher cuts of meat, we have highlighted below that the benefits of tenderizing meat far outweigh the job of not tenderizing cuts of meat at all.
 Using a multitude of different tools designed for softening tough cuts of beef, we came up with some great reviews on how good - or bad the 12 tenderizers that we picked are, and how suitable they are for you.